alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>`, then built `Maybe<T>`.

-If you read Part 1, you already know the shape: `Bind`/`SelectMany` chains steps, and the monad decides whether the next step runs.
+If you read Part 1, you already know the shape: `Bind`/`SelectMany` chains steps, and the `Maybe` monad decides whether the next step runs.
-This post is the same idea, but for explicit errors: `Result<TSuccess, TError>` is like `Maybe<T>`, except the non-success branch carries an error value.

-The `Result` monad lets you sequence computations that can fail.
+The `Result` monad lets you sequence and compose computations that can fail.
+It's useful for error handling.
 You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don’t run; the failure just flows through).[^shortcircuit]

+Result<TSuccess, TError> has the same shape as Maybe<T> (a value-or-not branch), except the “not-success” branch carries a reason (TError) instead of being empty. `Maybe` is used to model an optional value, `Result` is for error handling.

 Prefer to keep results within `Result` and compose with `Bind` for as long as you can.
 At some point, however, you do need to do something with the value, such as at a boundary in your app, or you need to do error handling.
 In that case, use `Match` on the `Result`. [^checked-exceptions]